AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries-troubleshoot.md

 To address such errors, you should either:

-* update the persisted query that is failing to accommodate the change on the Content Fragment Model
+* update the persisted query that is failing to accommodate the changes made to the Content Fragment Model
 * revert the change on the model that introduced the problem

 ## GraphQL endpoint not configured {#graphql-endpoint-not-configured}